 Whist these preferences may increase your cost a little; they only serve to provide you with reassurance, safer surgery and a better result.

 Breast Augmentation Surgery carries the same general complications as all major surgeries.
 These include anaesthetic complications, bleeding, infection and potential clots in the legs and perhaps clots moving to the lung.
 Specific complications related to breast augmentation may best be divided into early complications and late complications.
 Early complications include bleeding and infection.
 These can be handled and managed successfully by attention to signs of bleeding in the post-operative period and by perioperative use of good technique and antibiotic.
 Another complication which can occur early is reduction of nipple sensation.
 Often this improves to become normal and occasionally over sensitive.
 Sometimes the sensation remains reduced.
 Late complications include complications related to scar capsule formation, such as an apparent hardening of the breast or over-mobility of the implant.
 These problems may require surgical correction.
 A breast implant is a foreign body and as such infection can occur at any stage down the track from operation.
 Protective antibiotics should be used when you have further major surgery or major dental work done.
 Breast implants can break down (although this is uncommon with modern cohesive gel prostheses.)
 If a leak is detected it is appropriate to have your implant removed and replaced.

 In general, Breast Augmentation is a widely performed, successful and low complication operation.
-John performs Breast Augmentations in the safest possible way, not with a view to turnover of patients, but to provide good and safe outcomes.
+Dr. Newton performs Breast Augmentations in the safest possible way, not with a view to turnover of patients, but to provide good and safe outcomes.